Social media image sizes 2026

 What is the best image size for Instagram in 2026?

-The best performing format on Instagram is 1080x1350 pixels (4:5 portrait ratio) for feed posts.
-Stories and Reels use 1080x1920 (9:16).
-Square posts are 1080x1080.
+For portrait feed posts, 1080x1440 pixels (3:4) — the ratio Instagram’s profile grid tiles now use.
+The classic 1080x1350 (4:5) still displays fine in the feed, squares are 1080x1080, and Stories and Reels use 1080x1920 (9:16).
 Portrait posts get more screen real estate in the feed, which typically means higher engagement.

 What size should a YouTube thumbnail be?